demystifying-dev/gatsby-theme-dev-instructional/doc/tapescripts.md

 05:29 This basically says only show the month if the start month and the end month are different.
 I need to add in my last fragment.
 If I save that, then when I come back out, I can see we've now got June 20th to 21st.
 Perfect.

 05:51 If we go back to the main list, we can see that that is working properly.
 For a one-day conference, it gives us what we want.
 That puts us in good shape.
 We're looking pretty good here.

+## Transcript 09

+Configure a Gatsby Theme to Take Options

+Gatsby themes accept options.
+Learn how to read these options and generate pages from the correct data at the appropriate locations.

+In this lesson, we'll:

+* turn the `gatsby-config` into a function
+* pass in options as arguments to that function
+* update `gatsby-node` to reference the options passed in

+In a consuming package, you can configure the `options` object however you need to within the plugins array.

+Instructor: 00:00 In a Gatsby theme, you can pass options to both the Gatsby config and to the Gatsby node.
+In Gatsby config, let's make our config object into a function.
+Any options passed to the theme will be provided as arguments to this function.

+00:21 We're going to update to use both the content path, which will default to data, and the base path, which will default to the root URL.
+We're going to pass those in here.
+Where the path is, we're going to use content path.
+We'll come back to base path here in just a minute.

+00:43 In Gatsby node, options are passed as a second argument to the API hooks, so we can grab it out of options.
+Content path will now be options.contentPath or data.
+We'll do the same thing on our createResolvers.
+Get an options object.

+01:05 We'll say options.basePath or root.
+We can copy that and come down here.
+Do the same thing one last time.
+Base path will be options.basePath or a forward slash.

+01:24 To test this, we need to actually set up our site, which we've thus far ignored, to use our theme so we can set some options.
+We've already installed the theme as a dependency, which means that we can set up our gatsby-config.js.
+Inside Gatsby config, we're going to export a config object.
+In the plugins array, we're going to include our theme.

+01:50 Let's resolve to Gatsby theme events.
+We'll set the options to our two options.
+We've got the content path, which needs to be set, and the base path, which also needs to be set.
+To test that these options are working, we're going to pick something deliberately different.

+02:12 We'll set this to events.
+Let's set the base path to events as well.
+What we should see is that when we run this theme, an events directory will get created here.
+We'll see a page called events that has our event listing on it.

+02:29 To test this, run yarn workspace site develop in the terminal.
+Once this is running, we can see that the events folder was created.
+If we go back out to our page, we can see that the events page was created with the events.
+However, we don't have any events yet.
+Let's copy our events over from the data directory into our new events directory.

+02:55 Once we stop and restart with yarn workspace site develop, we should see our events directory here.
+We can see six pages have been generated.
+If we jump back out, we can see here's our event.
+We've got events-dinosaur.js.
+This shows that our config options are being taken into account.

+## Transcript 10

+Configure a Gatsby Theme to Take Options

+Gatsby themes accept options.
+Learn how to read these options and generate pages from the correct data at the appropriate locations.

+In this lesson, we'll:

+* turn the gatsby-config into a function
+* pass in options as arguments to that function
+* update gatsby-node to reference the options passed in

+In a consuming package, you can configure the options object however you need to within the plugins array.

+Instructor: 00:00 In a Gatsby theme, you can pass options to both the Gatsby config and to the Gatsby node.
+In Gatsby config, let's make our config object into a function.
+Any options passed to the theme will be provided as arguments to this function.

+00:21 We're going to update to use both the content path, which will default to data, and the base path, which will default to the root URL.
+We're going to pass those in here.
+Where the path is, we're going to use content path.
+We'll come back to base path here in just a minute.

+00:43 In Gatsby node, options are passed as a second argument to the API hooks, so we can grab it out of options.
+Content path will now be options.contentPath or data.
+We'll do the same thing on our createResolvers.
+Get an options object.

+01:05 We'll say options.basePath or root.
+We can copy that and come down here.
+Do the same thing one last time.
+Base path will be options.basePath or a forward slash.

+01:24 To test this, we need to actually set up our site, which we've thus far ignored, to use our theme so we can set some options.
+We've already installed the theme as a dependency, which means that we can set up our gatsby-config.js.
+Inside Gatsby config, we're going to export a config object.
+In the plugins array, we're going to include our theme.

+01:50 Let's resolve to Gatsby theme events.
+We'll set the options to our two options.
+We've got the content path, which needs to be set, and the base path, which also needs to be set.
+To test that these options are working, we're going to pick something deliberately different.

+02:12 We'll set this to events.
+Let's set the base path to events as well.
+What we should see is that when we run this theme, an events directory will get created here.
+We'll see a page called events that has our event listing on it.

+02:29 To test this, run yarn workspace site develop in the terminal.
+Once this is running, we can see that the events folder was created.
+If we go back out to our page, we can see that the events page was created with the events.
+However, we don't have any events yet.
+Let's copy our events over from the data directory into our new events directory.

+02:55 Once we stop and restart with yarn workspace site develop, we should see our events directory here.
+We can see six pages have been generated.
+If we jump back out, we can see here's our event.
+We've got events-dinosaur.js.
+This shows that our config options are being taken into account.